kartiklut/kartiklut/README.md

 ### Hi there 👋I'm [Kartik!](https://www.kartik.engineer/)
-  I write Code which add value to your life.
+  I Code to add value in your life.
 ## 📬 Get in touch

 - Web: https://www.kartik.engineer/